Technology Due Diligence Checklists

-What should one examine during a technical due diligence?
+What should one examine during a technical due diligence or during a technology due diligence?
 Are there industry best practices that should be used as a guide?
 Are here any particular items to request in advance?
 The answers to these questions are both simple and complex.
 Yes, there are industry best practices that can be used as a guide.
 Where to find them and their inherent quality is a more complex question.

 10 Things to Request in Advance